Queens Car Accident Attorney

 Queens Car Accidents

-There are many different types of car accidents.
-Each car accident requires a different level of investigation and expertise.
+There are many types of car accidents.
 A rear-end accident may require an investigation into distracted driving or defective brakes.
 A DUI accident, however, may involve investigating the bar or tavern that served the intoxicated driver.

 For these reasons, it is important to choose a Queens car accident lawyer that has experience handling your specific type of case.
-You need a lawyer that understands how to effectively negotiate and build your specific case.
+You need a lawyer who understands how to effectively negotiate and build your specific injury case.

 At Jacoby & Meyers, LLP, our Queens car accident lawyers have successfully handled a wide range of car accident cases, including: